andykingdev/andykingdev/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # I'm Andrews Nyarko 👋

-**Frontend Developer (junior)** — learning to build web apps with HTML, CSS, JavaScript, and React ⚡
+**Frontend Web Developer ** — learning to build web apps with HTML, CSS, JavaScript, and React ⚡

 ## About
 I am beginning my journey in software engineering but with web development concept.
 I build simple, accessible pages with HTML, style them with CSS, and make them interactive using JavaScript.
 I am currently learning **React.js** and **MySQL**, and exploring other tools and best practices 🚀.